asd-xiv/blocks/README.md

 > Pass request data (headers, body, query parameters, URL parameters) through custom JSON Schemas defined for each route.
 Make sure no unwanted data gets in, de-clutter the route logic and make the API behave more consistent.
 If validation fails, an automatic `409 Conflict` response will be sent.

-See [`ajv`](https://github.com/epoberezkin/ajv) and [JSON Schema docs](https://json-schema.org) for more on data validation.

 ### Permissions

-> Simple function outside of main route logic.
+> Function outside of main route logic.
 If it returns false, an automatic `403 Forbidden` response will be sent.

+### Plugins

+> Separate 3rd party systems logic or splitting code for better [SOC](https://en.wikipedia.org/wiki/Separation_of_concerns)

 ### Promises